rodhilton/resume/docs/resume_public.md

 ## Summary

-* Polyglot problem-solver with solid Computer Science background.
+* Polyglot problem-solver with a strong computer science foundation.

-* Over a decade of experience developing backend server applications, web applications, web services, microservices, applets, and client applications with strong focus on end-user's experience.
+* 20+ years building backend services, web applications, microservices, applets, and client applications with a user-first mindset.

-* Specialty in improving existing/legacy codebases and building scalable, performant, fault-tolerant backend systems.
+* Specialize in modernizing legacy codebases and designing scalable, performant, fault-tolerant systems.

 * Follower of good engineering practices such as test-driven design, pair programming, continuous integration, and refactoring.
 Committed to good coding principles such as SOLID, DRY, and YAGNI.

-* Polyglot programmer comfortable with object-oriented and functional languages
+* Polyglot programmer comfortable with object-oriented and functional languages.

 ----